El Niño in the Philippines: 8 Things You Should Know

 Even the great Banaue Rice Terraces has reached its limits for years now, and the El Niño isn’t really helping.
 The Rice Terraces’ listing as a UNESCO Heritage site is already being threatened by a seven-story parking building planned to be constructed right beside it, a lack of farmers, and giant worms attacking the crops.
 El Niño drought won’t be helping the site’s survival.

-The Davao Light and Power Company (DLPC) is already planning to tap other power sources besides their hydro-power facilities.
+planning to tap other power sources besides their hydro-power facilities.
 They’re eyeing fuel-fed power plants and other power corporations to supply the high power demand of the region.

 From the P3 trillion budget this year, President Noynoy Aquino has allotted a total of P19 billion to address the effects of the El Niño to the country.
 Socioeconomic Planning Secretary Arsenio M. Balisacan said that many provinces will be threatened by the drought even more when El Niño reaches its peak around March, April and May, He said that they are already programming themselves to expect the worst to happen for a much faster and detailed response.